boucherm/ShowMotion/README.md

 Known limitations:

 * For char-motions highlighting is only triggered when pressing `;` or `,`
-* `E` fails on highlighting the last character of the line
+* `E` fails on highlighting the last character in the line
 * Char-motions appear to be case-insensitive